6abrielle/20220870-Research-Repository/reflection.md

 ### What is OOP?

+Object Oriented Programming

 ### Are you using the canvas content?
 Do you find it helpful or tedious?

 ### Which parts of the work did you find tedious?

 ### What is polymorphism?

+Polymorphism is a Greek word that means "many-shaped"

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?